Nouvelle Droite: 1968–1974: Establishing GRECE

 anti-racism".
 De Benoit was also influenced by the Conservative Revolutionary movement of interwar Germany—including thinkers like Ernst Jünger, Arthur Moeller van den Bruck, and Oswald Spengler—and in the 1970s the ND helped to promote a revived interest in these conservative revolutionaries.

 GRECE circulated an internal document in which it urged members not to employ "outdated language" that might associate the group with older fascist sectors of the far right.
 It also urged its members to socialise with some of France and Europe's most important decision-makers, so as to better set the ground for its goals.
 GRECE did not remain a homogeneous intellectual movement but contained different and sometimes conflicting perspectives.
-The ND learned from the unrest of 1968 as well as from the wider New Left movement of that decade, adopting the idea that the promotion of cultural ideas are a precondition for political change.
+The ND learned from the unrest of 1968 as well as from the wider New Left movement of that decade, adopting the idea that the promotion of cultural ideas is a precondition for political change.
 De Benoist noted that the French left had not been elected into office since the end of the Second World War but that nevertheless leftist ideas had gained considerable traction in French society, particularly among intellectuals.
 He sought to change the values and assumptions of French society in a similar way, by shifting the prevailing ideology without the need for any electoral victories.

 GRECE held a number of seminars and colloquia with varying degrees of success.
 It also began to issue a number of semi-academic publications through which it could promote its views.
 Its journal, Nouvelle École, initially circulated among the group's members although went into public circulation from 1969 onwards.
 A review, Éléments, was then made public in 1973.
 Over the course of 1975 and 1976 it issued bulletins promoting its message among medical, educational, and military circles.
 In 1976, GRECE launched its own publishing house, known as Copernic.